 Expanding the Garden's offerings will better serve the community.
 Short courses on a wide variety of garden topics can be offered to the public by horticultural experts.
 As an example, the Garden demonstrates contemporary water-conserving landscaping using native Southern California species; but while many native species are beautiful and need almost no care, successful cultivation requires specialized information.
 Through the CSUN-al Gardening classes we can provide this information to gardeners and hobbyists.

-The expanded Garden will present more educational exhibits for visiting students and community groups.
+The expanded Garden collection will present more educational exhibits for visiting students and community groups.
 The Garden will also be available for rental as a beautiful setting for important events such as weddings, retirements, receptions and art exhibits.